 - Smart Gates

 Just as you can light up the inside of your home using your voice, thanks to outdoor smart lights, you can now do the same in your garden or back yard too.

 There are three ways you can use smart lights in your garden:

 - Ambient Lighting – Light up areas where you want to socialise in the evenings such as a patio or decking.
 This can also be used to light up walkways or even your doorstep.

-- Security Lighting – Smart lights are a significant improvement to the traditional floodlights as you can be alerted when they are activated and sometimes they have two-way communication too.
+- Security Lighting – Smart lights are a significant improvement to the traditional floodlights as you can be alerted when they are activated.
+You can also find some lights with security cameras built-in and two-way communication too.

 - Feature Lighting – Add that special touch to your garden with some feature lighting such as rope lights around the edge of the lawn, spotlights in your planters, or fairy lights around your trees.

 For Ambient Lighting: The Philips Hue Discover Wall Light provides a powerful 2,300 lumen of light which is enough to keep the party going after dark.
 Access the full colour spectrum and integrates with your favourite voice assistant.

 For Security Lighting: The Netatmo Integrated Floodlight is both a smart floodlight and security camera all in one.
 Any motion detected will turn the light on and trigger a notification to your phone so you can check-in and see what (or who) has activated it.

 Amazon are definitely on to something with their Amazon Hub Lockers that allow you to collect your delivery from your nearest convenience store.
 But, imagine if you could have one at home for all of your parcels!
 That’s where smart parcel boxes come in.